DataCater/handbook/readme.md

 of trust and freedom, where human beings can perform deep work, thrive, and flourish.
 That is why we make this handbook public.

-Our public product roadmap is available on [GitHub](https://github.com/DataCater/public-roadmap/projects/1).

 Feel free to look around, ask questions, or make proposals for changes.

 # Open Positions